mu2/google-container-engine-dse/README.md

 # google-container-engine-dse
 Google Deployment Manager scripts for deploying DataStax Enterprise (DSE) on Google Container Engine (GKE)

 These don't work yet.
 Sorry.
-Something isn't right with the OpsCenter node and we're having issues getting a startup script to run using command.
-Some nodes are setup but DSE is not installed.
+Something isn't right with the network.
+Otherwise it all seems there.

 ## Getting started